J.D., University of California, Berkeley School of Law, 2012

 Audrey also regularly leads internal investigations for public and private entities.
 She shares her expertise as an adjunct professor at UC Berkeley School of Law, where she teaches an advanced level seminar on internal investigations.

-Audrey was named a 2022 Northern California Super Lawyers Rising Star in White Collar Criminal Defense.
+Audrey was named an Associate to Watch for White Collar Crime & Government Investigations in California by Chambers and Partners.
+She is also a 2023 Northern California Super Lawyers Rising Star in White Collar Criminal Defense.
 Audrey is the recipient of the 2022 Skip Glenn Award for Excellence in Advocacy, offered annually by the California Attorneys for Criminal Justice.
-Audrey was also the recipient of the 2019 CJA Panel Award for excellence in indigent criminal representation from the Federal Public Defender for the Northern District of California.
+She also won the 2023 AJC Pursuit of Justice Award for her pro bono work in overturning the conviction of a woman charged with murder after she suffered a stillbirth.
+Audrey was also the recipient of the 2021 and 2019 CJA Panel Award for excellence in indigent criminal representation from the Federal Public Defender for the Northern District of California.

 Representative matters include: